-- Plant-parasitic nematodes adversely affect turfgrass health. - Plant-parasitic nematodes are microscopic roundworms (unsegmented), usually between 0.0156 and 0.125 inch (0.25 and 3 mm) in length, and are difficult to control. - Nematodes debilitate the root system of susceptible turfgrasses; plant-parasitic nematodes cause turf to be less efficient at water and nutrient uptake from the soil and make it much more susceptible to environmental stresses.
+- Plant-parasitic nematodes are microscopic roundworms (unsegmented), usually between 0.0156 and 0.125 inch (0.25 and 3 mm) in length, and are difficult to control. - Plant parasitic nematodes adversely affect turfgrass health.
+Nematodes debilitate the root system of susceptible turfgrasses; plant-parasitic nematodes cause turf to be less efficient at water and nutrient uptake from the soil and make it much more susceptible to environmental stresses.
 Additionally, weakened turf favors pest infestation, especially troublesome weeds that necessitate herbicide applications. - Over time, turf in the affected areas thins out and, with severe infestations, may die.
-The roots of turfgrasses under nematode attack may be very short, with few, if any, root hairs, or they may appear dark and rotten. - Turfgrasses usually begin showing signs of nematode injury as they experience additional stresses, including drought, high temperatures, low temperatures, and wear.
+The roots of turfgrasses under nematode attack may be very short, with few, if any, root hairs, or they may appear dark and rotten. - Turfgrasses usually begin showing signs of nematode injury as they experience additional stresses, including drought, high temperatures, low temperatures, and wear - Suspected nematode injury should be sampled and diagnosed by a plant diagnostic laboratory.

-- When nematode activity is suspected, an assay of soil and turfgrass roots is recommended to determine the extent of the problem. - The application of a nematicide on golf course turf should always be based on assay results. - Divert traffic away from areas that are stressed by insects, nematodes, diseases, or weeds. - Increase mowing height to reduce plant stress associated with nematodes, root-feeding insects, disease outbreaks, or peak weedseed germination. - Reduce/eliminate other biotic/abiotic stresses when nematodes are compromising the root system and plant health.
+- When nematode activity is suspected, an assay of soil and turfgrass roots is recommended to determine the extent of the problem. - The application of a nematicide on golf course turf should always be based on assay results. - Divert traffic away from areas that are stressed by insects, nematodes, diseases, or weeds. - Increase mowing height to reduce plant stress associated with nematodes, rootfeeding insects, disease outbreaks, or peak weed-seed germination. - Reduce/eliminate other biotic/abiotic stresses when nematodes are compromising the root system and plant health.

-Section 8 Pesticide Management
+Pesticide Management